Investigating Test Overfitting on SWE-bench: Introduction

+Our experiments use two LLMs, Claude-3.7 Sonnet and GPT-4o.
+We use strong existing LLM-based systems as a starting point, obtaining the candidate code~$c_\textrm{new}$ from Agentless~\cite{xia_et_al_2025} and the surrogate test~$t_\textrm{gen}$ from \mbox{e-Otter++ \cite{ahmed_et_al_2026}}.
+We extend these systems with a test-based code refinement loop that is representative of those found in recent work~\cite{ehrlich_et_al_2025,li_et_al_2025_infcode,li_et_al_2025_patchpilot,li_et_al_2025_sstar}.
+The experiments are based on the TDD-bench Verified~\cite{ahmed_et_al_2024} benchmark for test-driven development, which is derived from SWE-bench~\cite{jimenez_et_al_2024}.
+TDD-bench Verified comprises challenging real-world Python issue resolution tasks.
+This paper makes the following contributions.

-\begin{itemize} \item It measures the degree of test overfitting by LLMs in reposi\-tory-level APR tasks. \item It describes techniques to reduce overfitting and reports how much they help overfitting and hurt performance. \item It also includes a limit study of how much an oracle with access to the golden black-box tests could help performance. \end{itemize}
+\begin{itemize} \item It measures the degree of test overfitting by LLMs in reposi\-tory-level issue resolution tasks. \item It describes techniques to reduce overfitting and reports how they impact both overfitting and performance. \item It also includes a limit study of how much an oracle with access to the hidden golden tests could help performance. \end{itemize}

-Our paper title is inspired by Smith et al.~\cite{smith_et_al_2015}.
-If the disease is code bugs and the cure is APR with white-box tests, Smith et al.\ found that the cure was indeed worse than the disease: APR decreased performance on black-box tests.
-Our findings are less drastic: on average across all benchmark instances, APR with white-box tests improves performance on black-box tests.
-But there is also still test overfitting to beware of---the cure can still cause harm.
+This paper demonstrates that test overfitting is a clear problem in modern LLM-based issue resolution systems.
+And unfortunately, while attempts to mitigate this overfitting do work to some extent, they also reduce effectiveness on the original task of issue resolution.
+Even if golden tests were available, refining code to pass them can still break other functionality.
+Overall, we caution against over-reliance on tests during code generation and hope to inspire future work in reducing test overfitting.